pytorch/tutorials/recipes_source/profile_with_itt.rst

    :width: 100%
    :align: center

 The right side of the windows is split into 3 parts: `WHERE` (top left), `WHAT` (bottom left), and `HOW` (right).
 With `WHERE`, you can assign a machine where you want to run the profiling on.
 With `WHAT`, you can set the path of the application that you want to profile.
-To profile a PyTorch script, it is recommended to wrap all manual steps, including activate a conda environment and setting required environment variable, into a bash script, then profile this bash script.
+To profile a PyTorch script, it is recommended to wrap all manual steps, including activating a Python environment and setting required environment variables, into a bash script, then profile this bash script.
 In the screenshot above, we wrapped all steps into the `launch.sh` bash script and profile `bash` with the parameter to be `<path_of_launch.sh>`.
 In the right side `HOW`, you can choose whatever type that you would like to profile.
 Details can be found at `Intel® VTune™ Profiler User Guide <https://www.intel.com/content/www/us/en/develop/documentation/vtune-help/top/analyze-performance.html>`__.

 With a successful profiling with ITT, you can open `Platform` tab of the profiling result to see labels in the Intel® VTune™ Profiler timeline.
 All operators starting with `aten::` are operators labeled implicitly by the ITT feature in PyTorch.
 Labels `iteration_N` are explicitly labeled with specific APIs `torch.profiler.itt.range_push()`, `torch.profiler.itt.range_pop()` or `torch.profiler.itt.range()` scope.
 Please check the sample code in the next section for details.